Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 West Virginia Stats and Trends

-- In West Virginia's seven games this season, it has four wins against the spread.
+- West Virginia has four wins against the spread in seven games this season.

 - The Mountaineers have been underdogs by 7 points or more once this year and covered the spread.

-- West Virginia's games this year have gone over the total in two out of seven opportunities (28.6%).
+- West Virginia's games this year have hit the over on two of seven set point totals (28.6%).

-- West Virginia is 3-3 against the spread and 3-3 overall in games when it scores more than 17 points.
+- West Virginia is 3-3 against the spread and 3-3 overall in games when it puts up more than 17 points.

-- When West Virginia churns out over 262.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that West Virginia totals over 262.3 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Mountaineers have turned the ball over 10 times this season, three more turnovers than the Cyclones have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.